eProsima/vulcanexus/docs/rst/tutorials/core/deployment/keys/topic_keys.rst

 Annotations are metadata to the data structure definition that provide additional information about IDL constructs such as modules, interfaces, operations, attributes, and data types.
 They are relevant for code generation, documentation, or other purposes.
 Annotations in IDL typically follow the ``@`` symbol and can be applied to various IDL constructs.
-Please, refer to the the tutorial about :ref:`communicating Vulcanexus and Fast DDS <dds2vulcanexus_topic>`, where the way to generate types from IDL files is shown.
+Please, refer to the tutorial about :ref:`communicating Vulcanexus and Fast DDS <dds2vulcanexus_topic>`, where the way to generate types from IDL files is shown.

 The ``@key`` annotation is used to designate a member as key, which is covered in the following section.